duckietown/docs-learning_materials/book/learning_materials/100_Visual_Odometry/105_vo_geometric.md

-# Geometric Approaches to VO {#vo-geometric-approaches: status=draft}
+# Geometric Approaches to VO {#vo-geometric-approaches status=beta}

 The geometric approaches to VO consider the geometry of the scene and can be further sub-classified into the following

 * Feature-based Methods    (Sparse)(Indirect)
 * Appearance-based Methods  (Dense)(Direct)